-With the effect of COVID 19 crisis and government mandated ECQ, it is expected to have an impact on net sales or revenues from continuing operations especially for commercial leasing segment.
+The COVID-19 crisis and government-mandated CQ are expected to have an impact on net sales or revenues from continuing operations especially for commercial leasing and power segments.

 (vi) Any significant elements of income or loss that did not arise from the registrant's continuing operations.